etro-js/etro-js.github.io/docs/reference/dynamic-properties.md

 # Dynamic Properties

-Dynamic properties are generic values that can be updated at runtime.
+Dynamic properties are generic values that are automatically evaluated at runtime.
 There are three types of dynamic properties:

 - Constant values
 - Keyframe animations